 Cancer cases (excluding basal and squamous cell carcinoma) are mandated by law to be reported to public health authorities.
 The CRGC is designated by the California Department of Public Health to collect the information for over 90% of the state’s geography.
 Click here for a list of counties covered by the CRGC.

 In addition to data collection, the CRGC is responsible for checking the accuracy of the data collected, including identifying and collecting missing data.
 Data are collected regarding cancer diagnoses and treatment from hospitals, physician offices (M.D.), laboratories and other sources.
-Quality control checks are performed at the CRGC before the data is submitted to the California Cancer Registry’s statewide cancer database.
+Quality control checks are performed at the CRGC.
+Data are compiled for cancer surveillance, to redress community concerns, and to support cancer research.

 CRGC receives Gold Certification from the North American Association of Central Cancer Registries (NAACCR) for complete, accurate, and timely data!

 The CRGC is acknowledges funding from the Surveillance Epidemiology and End Results (SEER) Program of the National Cancer Institute, and the California Cancer Registry of the California Department of Public Health, and is grateful for the support of the National Program of Cancer Registries (NPCR) of the Centers for Disease Control, and the North American Association of Central Cancer Registries (NAACCR).

 - California Cancer Registry – Central Registry for California

 - Cancer Prevention Institute of California – Bay Area Cancer Registry